 Consider the problem: $\O = (0,2)\times (0,1)$ with $\bbeta = (0,1)^T$.
 The inflow boundary is $\{x\in (0,1), y=0\}$.
 Let $\gamma =0$ and $f=0$.
 Choose the inflow boundary condition such that the exact solution is

 The initial mesh is shown on the left of Fig. \ref{inimesh_pi}.
 The point $(\pi/3,0)$ and $(1,1)$ are the bottom central node and the top central node, respectively.
-The mesh and its subsequent bisection mesh are not aligned with the discontinuity although the inflow boundary condition is matched.
+Although the inflow boundary condition is matched, the mesh and its subsequent bisection mesh are not aligned with the discontinuity.